bonfire-networks/bonfire-app/README.md

 ## Bonfire
-[Bonfire](https://bonfirenetworks.org/) - a federated network for individuals and communities to design, operate and control their own digital lives.
+[Bonfire](https://bonfirenetworks.org/) - a place your community is happy to call home.

+Self-host your online community and shape your experience at the most granular level: add and remove features, change behaviours and appearance, tune, swap or turn off algorithms.
+You are in total control.

+Empower your community with tools to perform social, economic and political activities.
+Create safe and private spaces, and connect with the fediverse on your own terms.

 ### Flavours
-This repo includes configurations to run two main [flavours of Bonfire](https://bonfirenetworks.org/apps) you can choose from:
+This repo includes configurations to run two main [flavours of Bonfire](https://bonfirenetworks.org/use-bonfire/) you can choose from:
 * [Classic](flavours/classic) for basic social networking
 * [Cooperation](flavours/cooperation) with a bunch more extensions and features